fwspie/AndroRAT-Mobile/README.md

 # AndroRAT - Enhanced Android Remote Administration Tool

-An enhanced version of the original AndroRAT script for remote administration of Android devices.
+A simpler version of the original AndroRAT script for remote administration of Android devices.

 ## How to Use